realrate/Causing/README.md

 You can understand at one glance why Y<sub>3</sub> is above average for individual no. 1.

 The t-values corresponding to the estimated effects are also given as graphs.
-To asses model validation using the t-value graphs note the following:
+To assess model validation using the t-value graphs note the following:

 - Estimated standard errors for the effects are derived from the Hessian.
 Test and t-vales are asymptotically correct, but in small samples they suffer from the effects being biased